Board Members

 Traci reimagines education by looking at what families and children want/need and evolving in the face of challenges.
 Although research is slow to be integrated into the real world, we now know much more about psychology, child development, motivation, biology, and sociology to create a model that is unique and adaptable for all children.
 A place where children love to come to learn, and where families feel confident in their school choice.

 Success is bred from curiosity and wonder, finding out what you are good at and love, and bringing those aspects into your work and life.
 In Traci’s humble opinion, children need more wonder with time outdoors and less time on devices.
-Technological devices need to be limited to intentional and restricted supervised use as a learning and research tool.
+Technological devices limited to intentional and restricted supervised use as a learning and research tool.
 A tool that invites children to be inventors and engineers.
 Technology expands beyond computers and ipads to real tools and other machines that allow children time and space to bring their ideas to life.
-The technology is a tool, but it is not the center of education.
+The technology is a small piece, but it is not the center of education.
 What is at the center is the child and their interests, needs, and what is developmentally appropriate.

 Students also need to be taught about the connection between their mind and their body, their gut and their brain.
-They need to understand how a mind and body will feel stressed, depleted, depressed, anxious, etc. when it is low in certain nutrients and minerals and overloaded with toxins in the environment.
-They need to learn how animals and healthy soil is the source of these nutrients and minerals and understand the importance of biodynamic growing practices that enrich their food.
+They will understand how a mind and body will feel stressed, depleted, depressed, anxious, etc. when it is low in certain nutrients and minerals and overloaded with toxins in the environment.
+They need to learn how animals and healthy soil are the source of these nutrients and minerals and understand the importance of biodynamic growing practices that enrich their food.
 Assuming a child needs to change their behavior without looking at their diet and surrounding environment is illogical.
 Traci believes we can cultivate mental and physical health by empowering students with skills and knowledge that will improve their overall wellbeing for a lifetime.

 Stephanie LaFlam